zpincus/IOTool/README.md

 Basic Usage Example
 -------------------
-First, connect the device to a USB port and note the serial port that appears on your system.
+0. Connect the device to a USB port and note the serial port that appears on your system.
 (On Windows this will require the IOTool.inf file.)
-Next, connect to that serial port in your favorite programming environment or with a terminal program such as hyperterminal or minicom.
-Send the following text to the device:
+1. Connect to that serial port in your favorite programming environment or with a terminal program such as hyperterminal or minicom.
+2. Send the following text to the device (assuming it's configured for the Arduino pin naming scheme, as described below):

     program
     sh 13